-Subgrades which will support new floor slab should be prepared in accordance with the recommendations contained in the Site Grading Recommendations section of this report.
-Based on the anticipated grading which will occur at this site, the floor of the proposed structure may be constructed as a conventional slab-on-grade, supported on newly placed structural fill (or densified existing soils), extending to a depth of at least 4 feet below finished pad grade.
-Based on geotechnical considerations, the floor slab may be designed as follows:
+Subgrades which will support new floor slabs should be prepared in accordance with the recommendations contained in the Site Grading Recommendations section of this report.
+Based on the anticipated grading which will occur at this site, the floor of the proposed structure may be constructed as a conventional slab-on-grade, supported on newly placed structural fill, extending to a depth of at least 3 feet below finished pad grade.
+Based on geotechnical considerations, the floor slabs may be designed as follows:

-- Minimum slab thickness: 6 inches. - Modulus of Subgrade Reaction: 125 psi/in. - Minimum slab reinforcement: No. 3 bars at 18 inches on center in both directions due to the presence of low expansive soils.
-The actual floor slab reinforcement should be determined by the structural engineer, based on the imposed loading. - Slab underlayment: If moisture sensitive floor coverings will be used then minimum slab underlayment should consist of a moisture vapor barrier constructed below the entire slab area where such moisture sensitive floor coverings are expected.
+Minimum slab thickness: 6 inches.

+• Modulus of Subgrade Reaction: 150 psi/in.

+Minimum slab reinforcement: Reinforcement is not required for geotechnical conditions.
+However, slab reinforcement may be required for structural design considerations.
+The actual floor slab reinforcement should be determined by the structural engineer, based upon the imposed loading.

+- Slab underlayment: If moisture sensitive floor coverings will be used then minimum slab underlayment should consist of a moisture vapor barrier constructed below the entire area of the proposed slab.
 The moisture vapor barrier should meet or exceed the Class A rating as defined by ASTM E 1745-97 and have a permeance rating less than 0.01 perms as described in ASTM E 96-95 and ASTM E 154-88.
-A polyolefin material such as a 15-mil Stego® Wrap Vapor Barrier or equivalent will meet these specifications.
+A polyolefin material such as Stego® Wrap Vapor Barrier or equivalent will meet these specifications.
 The moisture vapor barrier should be properly constructed in accordance with all applicable manufacturer specifications.
 Given that a rock free subgrade is anticipated and that a capillary break is not required, sand below the barrier is not required.
 The need for sand and/or the amount of sand above the moisture vapor barrier should be specified by the structural engineer or concrete contractor.
 The selection of sand above the barrier is not a geotechnical engineering issue and hence outside our purview.
-Where moisture sensitive floor coverings are not anticipated, the vapor barrier may be eliminated. - Moisture condition the floor slab subgrade soils to 2 to 4 percent above the Modified Proctor optimum moisture content, to a depth of 12 inches.
+Where moisture sensitive floor coverings are not anticipated, the vapor barrier may be eliminated. - Moisture condition the floor slab subgrade soils to 0 to 4 percent above the Modified Proctor optimum moisture content, to a depth of 12 inches.
 The moisture content of the floor slab subgrade soils should be verified by the geotechnical engineer within 24 hours prior to concrete placement. - Proper concrete curing techniques should be utilized to reduce the potential for slab curling or the formation of excessive shrinkage cracks.